Board Committees

 - For Outsourcing matters, the Risk Oversight Committee shall:

-- Oversee the Outsourcing Committee1 in its role of managing and reviewing outsourcing contracts with third party providers.
+- Oversee the Outsourcing Committee in its role of managing and reviewing outsourcing contracts with third party providers.

 - Approve policies recommended by the Outsourcing Committee to ensure effective management of risks arising from outsourced activities.